ni/nilrt/docs/README.kernel.md

    The packagegroup to install is `packagegroup-ni-debug-kernel`.
  - The "next" kernel: a kernel based on a newer upstream version, with a version bump.
+   Note that this kernel is experimental and not recommended for production use cases.
+There are no guarantees that this kernel will be functional, tested, or eventually released.
    The packagegroup to install is `packagegroup-ni-next-kernel`.

 To install any of these kernels, SSH into the target and issue the